 IP version number.
 For IPv4 this value is 4.

 This specifies the size of the header itself.
-The minimum size is 20 bytes.
+The smallest size is 20 bytes.
 The figure does not show the rarely used options field that is of a variable length.
 Most IPv4 headers are 20 bytes in length.

 This field specifies the size of the packet.
 This means the size of the header plus the size of the data.

 When IP receives a segment from TCP or UDP; it may need to break the segment into chunks called fragments before sending it out to the network.
-Identification fields serve to identify the fragments that make up the original segment.
+Identification fields serve to find the fragments that make up the original segment.
 Each fragment of a segment will have the same identification number.

 Used for fragmentation process.